SemTalkOnline/SemTalkOnline/Working-with-Ontologies.md

 ### Connectors

-Relationships between **Ontology Classes** are created using the angled QuickShape arrow to creat a **Consist of** relationship.
+**Ontology Quickshapes** have two primary connector types:
+* Subclass (straight arrow) or

-Select the Class's **Quickshape** and drag the angled arrow to the desired target Object.
-SemTalk Online automatically names the relationship **Consists of** according to the default settings.
+* Relationship (angled arrow): SemTalk Online automatically names the relationship **Consists of** according to the default settings.

-For example, a 'Car' **Consists of** a  'Axel', which **Consists of** 'Wheels'.
-If the model requires a different relationship, such as, 'Wheels' make contact with the road.
-Create the new relationship by double-clicking on the **Consists of** relationship between the two Objects and change its name to 'has contact with' and adds the new relationship to the model.
-Available relationships are listed in **Explorer - Associations**.
-It shows the **Associations** and shows that it is linked to the **Class** 'Wheel'.
+For example, a 'Car' is a subclass of Vehicle.
+A 'Car' **Consists of** an 'Axel', which **Consists of** 'Wheels'.
+The **Consists of** Relationship can be freely defined as needed.

+If the model requires a different relationship, such as, Wheels 'have contact with the road'.
+This new Relationship is created by double-clicking on the **Consists of** Relationship and changing its name to 'have contact with the road'.

-**NOTE**: Relations are directed, which can be seen from the angles in front of the relation name in the tab.
-In the graphical representation, relations are shown as arrows with a direction.
+This new relationship is automatically added to the model as an available Relationships.
+Available Relationships are listed in **Explorer - Associations**.
+It shows the **Associations** along with its linked **Class** Objects. e.g.'Wheels'.

+**NOTE**: Relationships go in a direction. that is appears as a directional arrow.